e-chenxu/Notepad-Extension/README.md

-# Stock-Tracker-Extension
+# Notepad-Extension

-google extension to show stocks
+Google Chrome extension that allows you to write notes.